Matt Wallace (music producer): Career

 Since then, Wallace has co-written songs and produced two albums for O.A.R.
 He has also co-written and produced several songs for Andy Grammer, an album for Pepper, and mixed Blackberry Smoke's album The Whippoorwill.

+In 2015, Wallace joined Faith No More again to co-mix their album, Sol Invictus.
+The album debuted at number 1 on the Billboard Hard Rock Album chart.
+It was named the "#2 Best Metal Album of 2015" by Rolling Stone, and won Metal Hammer's Golden Gods Award for "Best Album."

+Wallace established the Studio Delux recording studio, located in the Sound City Studios complex in Van Nuys, California.
+In 2021, it was verified as a Dolby Atmos Music Studio.

 Live at Studio Delux

 In 2013, Wallace started a live music project with Will Kennedy (whose credits include Michael Franti, Thirsty Merc, Andy Grammer, and Pepper) called 'Live at Studio Delux'.
 The goal is to help music fans discover the joy of authentic live performances.
 With over 30 years of combined experience professionally recording and producing music, Wallace and Kennedy capture the artist at their best in a live studio environment.
 Each artist session is recorded in one day at Wallace's own studio, Studio Delux.
 The mastered recordings are made available on iTunes while video content can be watched on the project's YouTube channel.